 Karen N. Prange.
 Ms. Prange has served as one of our directors since December 2019.
-Ms. Prange was most recently Executive Vice President and Chief Executive Officer for the Global Animal Health, Medical and Dental Surgical Group at Henry Schein and a member of the Executive Committee.
+Ms. Prange was most recently Executive Vice President and Chief Executive Officer for the Global Animal Health, Medical and Dental Surgical Group at Henry Schein, Inc. and a member of the Executive Committee.
 In this role, she led a business that generated over \$6 billion of revenue across three different business units, growing the business to above-market levels in all business segments.
 Prior to her role at Henry Schein, she led the Urology and Pelvic Health business for Boston Scientific, Inc. and served as General Manager of the Micrus Endovascular and Codman Neurovascular business at Johnson & Johnson Company.
-Ms. Prange serves on the boards of Cantel Medical Corp., Nevro Corp. and WSAudiology and is a strategic advisor of Nuvo Group Ltd. Ms. Prange earned her B.S. in Business Administration with honors from the University of Florida and has completed executive education coursework at UCLA Anderson School of Business and Smith College.
+Ms. Prange serves on the boards of Nevro Corp., WSAudiology and ViewRay, Inc. and is a strategic advisor of Nuvo Group Ltd. She previously served as on the Board of Directors of Cantel Medical Corp. which was acquired by Steris Corp.
+Ms. Prange earned her B.S. in Business Administration with honors from the University of Florida and has completed executive education coursework at UCLA Anderson School of Business and Smith College.

-Ms. Prange's other public board service and her extensive experience in commercial and operational roles, including managing innovation pipelines and acquiring and integrating companies, are beneficial to the management team and the Board and its Compensation Committee.
+Ms. Prange's other public medical device board service and her extensive experience in commercial and operational roles in healthcare companies, including managing innovation pipelines and acquiring and integrating companies, are beneficial to the management team and the Board.